Jeff-VA/Sample-Projects/forest_fire_project/overview.md

                               FROM Fires''', connection)
 ```

+In both the fire observation dataset and weather station table, there are latitude and longitude reference columns.
+Reasonably, it is possible to find the nearest weather station to each fire observation, then join the weather event for the date each fire was observed.

+However, one issue that quickly arises is how to calculate each nearest weather station distance.
+Although it may be easy to write a function that finds the difference in each latitude and longitude coordinates, then finds a distance with a Pythagorean theorem calculation, the earth is round.
+Therefore, this approach may lead to errors in finding the actual nearest station.
+In turn, the “Haversine Distance” Formula is used to account for this.

 ![haversine distance formula](haversine_distance_formula.png)

+With Python’s `math` package, trigonometric modules easily replicate this equation in the `dist()` function below.
+Since the `dist()` function simply calculates Haversine distances, it must be nested in another function to find the nearest weather station from all calculations.
+The `find_nearest()` function does this easily by finding the minimum value calculated in a table column.

 ``` python
 #use Haversine Distance fromula to find distance from fires to stations